Pathways to VCU | VCU, John Tyler, Reynolds

 Featured Student Projects

-In August 2021, a group of Pathways Program students from Brightpoint and J. Sargeant Reynolds Community Colleges were invited to participate in the Mellon Research Fellows program.
+In August 2022, a group of Pathways Program students from Brightpoint and J. Sargeant Reynolds Community Colleges were invited to participate in the Mellon Research Fellows program.
 Over the next eight months, these students undertook research projects in the humanities and arts under the mentorship of a community college faculty member and a VCU faculty connection.
-Through weekly meetings with their mentors and peers, attendance at bimonthly symposia, and hours of reading, interviewing, reflection, writing and learning, our amazing Mellon Research Fellows have produced fifteen thoughtful, unique and creative final projects, which can be explored on this webpage.
+Through weekly meetings with their mentors and peers, attendance at bimonthly symposia, and hours of reading, interviewing, reflection, writing and learning, our amazing Mellon Research Fellows have produced thirteen thoughtful, unique and creative final projects, which can be explored on this webpage.

-We have completed our application process for the 2022-2023 academic year.
-Applications for the 2023-2024 year will open in Spring of 2023.
+We have completed our application process for the 2023-2024 academic year.
+Applications for the 2024-2025 year will open in Spring of 2024.

 Requirements